CodeByZach/sublime_php_getters_setters/README.md

     }
     ```

-2. Go to Tools -> PHP Getters and Setter
+2. Go to Tools -> PHP Getters and Setters
 3. Getter and Setter will be generated:

     ```php